 Students who wish to apply should download the application form from the School’s website, under the 6th Form heading.
 Students may submit an application to the Finance Office at any point during the academic year as their financial/home situation dictates but payments will not be back-dated.
 Their application will be subject to monthly attendance reviews and a review of their performance during the current Raising Stars cycle.
 A bursary instalment will be paid subject to the student meeting the terms and conditions of the 16-19 Bursary Contract.
 Payment can stop at any time if a student fails to meet the terms and conditions.

 Before an application will be considered, the appropriate documentation must be submitted to the Bursar/Finance Team who will photocopy and sign to verify authenticity.
 For the discretionary bursary, students/parents must also have submitted an application to the Local Authority and been awarded Free School Meals before they submit their application or have been awarded the maximum Working Tax Credit.
 Free School Meal eligibility will be verified with the Local Authority and Working Tax Credit or Universal Credit award letters will be checked by the Finance Office as a means of assessing household income.

-AllHead teacher and School Business Manager the eligibillity.
+All applications are assessed by the Head teacher and School Business Manager to ensure the eligibillity criteria has been met.

 The Finance Office will then organise regular payments to the successful applicants.
 Following this payment, students must use this money to purchase items required for their studies.
 Receipts for these items must be retained for audit purposes.
 Students must also meet the criteria as per the student declaration in the application form.